 Quick Answer: Printify's free plan costs $0/month with no time limit and no credit card required.
-You get the full 1,300+ product catalog, unlimited designs, mockup tools, and up to five connected stores.
+According to Traksource's 2026 Printify review, you get the full 1,300+ product catalog, unlimited designs, and up to five connected stores — no trial clock, no card requirement.

 The one real cost: free users pay full base prices on every order.
-Premium subscribers get up to 20% off the same products for $24.99–$29/month.
+According to Printify's own Free vs. Premium guide, Premium costs $39/month (monthly billing) or $299/year ($24.99/month billed annually) and delivers up to 20% off every product in the catalog.

 What the Free Plan Actually Includes

 The Printify free plan is genuinely free.
-No trial period, no expiration date, no credit card asked for at signup.
-You can hold an account at $0/month indefinitely.
+According to eCommerce CEO's 2026 Printify pricing review, it's $0/month with no trial period, no expiration date, and no credit card asked for at signup.
+You can hold an account indefinitely.

 Here's what's included, end to end.

 Full product catalog.
-All 1,300+ products in Printify's catalog are available on the free plan.
+Traksource's 2026 Printify review confirms the Free plan includes the full 1,300+ product catalog.
 Apparel, mugs, hats, posters, all-over-print items, accessories — nothing is locked behind Premium.

 Unlimited designs.
 Upload as many designs as you want.
 Build as many product mockups as you want.
 There's no count limit on how many products you create or publish to your storefronts.